Signalling of the Toronto subway

 The Toronto subway uses a variety of signalling systems on its lines, consisting of a combination of fixed block signalling and moving block signalling technologies.

 The oldest signalling system is known as automatic block signalling and was designed for the system's heavy rail lines: Line 1 Yonge–University, Line 2 Bloor–Danforth and Line 4 Sheppard.
 Since 2022, Line 1 had been fully converted to automatic train control (ATC).
-The remaining lines use ATC: Line 1 along with Line 5 Eglinton, a light-rail line under construction, use a modern form of ATC called communications-based train control (CBTC).
+Both of Toronto's newer lines, Line 5 Eglinton and Line 6 Finch West, use a modern form of ATC called Communications-based train control (CBTC).

 Transmission-based train control (Line 3)

 Line 3 Scarborough, in operation from 1985 to 2023, used SelTrac IS, a transmission-based train control system originally developed by Alcatel-Lucent (now part of Thales Group) as part of the Intermediate Capacity Transit System (ICTS) technology employed by Line 3, which is identical to that of Vancouver's SkyTrain and the Detroit People Mover.
 The system was designed to allow Line 3 trains to be driverless; however, due to safety concerns, an operator was stationed at the front of each train in a cab equipped with a display of signal indications; there were no track-side signals.
 To control train operation, each two-car married-pair had multiple on-board computers communicating with a central computer at Kennedy station.
 Transit Control at the Hillcrest Complex had a terminal connected to the Kennedy station computer.